2023 Solar Incentives Guide for Spanish Fork, UT - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, accessories, equipment and labor — although the percentage may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum claim amount.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
-This percentage will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Under the new program, solar installation projects that are completed between 2022 and 2032, may be eligible for a 30% tax credit.
+This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Spanish Fork solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Spanish Fork solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives